 Pictured above: Microplastic fibers imaged by the FlowCam.
 Photo: Woods et al., 2018

-It is currently believed that there is an estimated 1,000 to 1,000,000 microplastics per cubic meter of ocean water3,4, and about 91% of all plastics in ocean water are specifically microplastic fibers5.
-Microplastic fibers are sourced from synthetic clothing and are released into the environment through disposal of waste and laundry wash water.
+It is currently believed that there are an estimated 1,000 to 1,000,000 microplastics per cubic meter of ocean water3,4, and about 91% of all plastics in ocean water are specifically microplastic fibers5.
+Microplastic fibers are sourced from synthetic clothing and are released into the environment through the disposal of waste and laundry wash water.

 Woods et al. found that filtration rates were significantly reduced in mussels exposed to microplastic fibers.
-Most microplastic fibers were rejected (71%) as pseudofeces, approximately 9% were ingested, and <1% excreted as feces6.
-While mussels uptake microplastic fibers, they quickly reject the majority of them as "unsuitable" particles, preventing most from being ingested.
+Most microplastic fibers were rejected (71%) as pseudofeces, approximately 9% were ingested, and <1% was excreted as feces6.
+While mussels uptake microplastic fibers, they quickly reject the majority as "unsuitable" particles, preventing most from being ingested.

 Access the abstract and full article here to read more about the methodology and implications of these findings.
 Also, read the blog post by Bigelow Lab on this research with quotes from the Bigelow scientists themselves.